Your cookie preferences

 iD Mobile offers inclusive roaming in 50 destinations in the EU and beyond with its Roam Like Home scheme.

 Want to know more?
-Check out our iD Mobile roaming FAQs.
+Check out our iD Mobile roaming FAQ.

 Sky Mobile

-All Sky Mobile customers are able to use their mobile data, calls and texts in 36 European locations for £2 a day.
+All Sky Mobile customers are able to use their mobile data, calls and texts in 36 European locations for no extra cost.

-One major benefit of Sky Mobile as far as roaming goes is that, if you've already stored a trove of unused data in your Sky Piggybank, you can use the data when you're in Europe, too.
+The other big benefit of Sky Mobile as far as roaming goes is that if you've already stored a trove of unused data your Sky Piggybank, you can use the data when you're in Europe too.

-Find out more with our Sky Mobile roaming FAQs.
+Find out more with our Sky Mobile roaming FAQ.

 TalkTalk